 After the first drift through the feeding on the shad, the Pelicans became oblivious to us.
 Unconsciously, I was re-living the feeding habits of pods of Pelicans.
 Four to seven Pelicans would form an imperfect circle about 15 feet in diameter.
 On some silent command, the Pelican posse would rush the shad who had schooled together in a protective mass of squirming flesh.
 In a blink the Pelicans would plunge their beaks into the blue water and come up with a full throat pouch.
 The Pelicans would then thrust their heads up again and again swallowing their prey.
 They were building strength for their journey to the Gulf, I assumed.

 With a smirk, I recalled casually hooking three shad through the eye on the same #8 circle hook.
 Holding my bait up for all to see, I said, “this smorgasbord will get me a big one.”

 I mentally pictured my covey of shad dropping slowly off a rocky shelf into a 30’ hole.
 A quick flash, she nailed it.
 No nibble.
 No need to set the hook.
 She just ate them.
 I recalled my right thumb loosening the drag, allowing that sound that all fisherman love, as the strong fish made her first run.

 Throughout this fantastic fall day we caught a few Blues.
 I earned a PHD in Pelican behavior and video photography.
-I completed hazing and was ushered into the WhoreDog Fraternity.
+I completed hazing and was ushered into the exclusive The WhoreDog Fraternity.

 Arriving back in Minneapolis with 5 freezer bags of perfectly (WhoreDog) cleaned frozen Blue fillets, my wife turned up her nose.
 “I am not eating any of those bullheads!”